 The type 2 diabetes drug Januvia (generic: sitagliptin) may cause irreversible cases of pancreatic cancer, which could result in the death of the patient.
 Individuals taking Januvia should be aware of these serious risks, and consult their physicians immediately if adverse side effects begin to appear.
 Signs and symptoms of end-stage Januvia-induced pancreatic cancer may include pain in the abdomen or back, weight loss, bloating, nausea and jaundice.

-Free Januvia Death Lawsuit Evaluation: If your loved one died from pancreatic cancer or thyroid cancer after taking Januvia, you should contact our law firm immediately.
+Free Januvia Death Lawsuit Evaluation: If your loved one died from pancreatic cancer after taking Januvia, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer of Januvia and we can help.

 What’s the Problem with Januvia?